ishuuwag/fixna/README.md

 # fixna
-This repository contains service implementation that allows citizens to report incidents and defects in public places in Windoek
+This repository contains service implementation that allows citizens to report incidents and defects in public places in Windoek.

+More details coming soon...